ViewsOnDrugs/science_bot/README.md

 ## :cactus:

-A bot application made with `tweepy` tweeting scientific articles from a RSS feed and retweeting educated opinions from a manually curated distribution list.
+A bot application made with `tweepy` tweeting scientific articles from an RSS feed and retweeting educated opinions from a manually curated distribution list.

 ## What it does:

 * Reads and parses a list of RSS feeds.
-Tweets an article's title, link, abstract and authors as a /5 thread.
+Tweets an article's title, link, abstract, and authors as a /5 thread.
 * Retweets older RSS post after a given time.
 * Retweets the most retweeted and up-voted post from:
-  - a globall search for specified keywords or hashtags defined on `Settings.add_hashtag`.
+  - a global search for specified keywords or hashtags defined on `Settings.add_hashtag`.
-  - a search result from a given distribution twitter list defined on `Settings.mylist_id`.
+  - a search result from a given distribution Twitter list defined on `Settings.mylist_id`.
 * Interacts with users by faving posts from the above.
 * Schedule jobs for any of the above.
 * Send automated debug reports via Telegram